How to Perform In-House Pre-Compliance Testing for Radiated Emissions

-Have you ever had a wonderful moment ruined by a smell?
-Once I went out on a date with a girl I’d been interested in for some time.
-Everything was going great, we got to the end of the date and I walked her to the door.
-I leaned in for a kiss and...got offered a breath mint and a goodnight hug.
 Sometimes you can feel like you’re putting out good vibes, but you’re really emitting something else.
 The same goes for wireless circuits.
 You go through design and immunity testing, then send your board off to an EMC lab only to find out your board is radiating the electronic equivalent of garlic breath.
-Performing in-house pre compliance testing can help you avoid an embarrassing rejection.
+Performing in-house pre-compliance testing can help you avoid a costly rejection.
 You’ll have to spend some money on equipment, but it will save you repeated attempts.
-Once you have the required contraptions you’ll need to know how to use them and read their outputs.
-Luckily spectrum data is easier to understand than women.
+Once you have the required contraptions, you’ll need to know how to use them and read their outputs.
+Luckily, we have all the info you'll need.

 Benefits of Pre-Compliance Testing

-Things tend to get a bit hectic with design engineers towards the end of the product development cycle.
+Things tend to get a bit hectic with design engineers at the end of the product development cycle.
 The last thing you need is to find out that your device failed EMI compliance and needs some major fixes.
-Not only that but sometimes the test lab won’t give you any indication of what went wrong, leaving you to guess and check with another cycle.
+Not only that, but sometimes the test lab won’t give you any indication of where or what went wrong, leaving you to guess and check with another cycle.
 If you have your own equipment, you can do in-house pre compliance testing checks during the design phase.
 This can greatly increase your chances of passing the final examination on the first try.

-Putting your board through compliance testing again takes time as well as money.
-Final evaluations can cost upwards of $5,000 a pop.
+Putting your board through compliance testing again takes time and money.
+Final evaluations can cost upwards of $5,000 each.
 Problems can also cost less to fix during the design phase.
 It’s cheaper to change your PCB to fix a problem rather than finding a workaround after the board has been finalized.
 Pre compliance testing equipment will cost you a pretty penny, but it can be less expensive than going through EMC checks 2 or 3 times.
-If you’re planning on more than one round of the product development cycle, in-house pre-compliance capabilities are definitely a good investment.
+If you’re planning on more than one round of the product development cycle, in-house pre-compliance capabilities are a good investment.

 I don’t think this would make it past the FCC.

 Testing Area (Required) - The first thing you need is a space to test in.
 Professionals perform assessments in expensive anechoic chambers.
-You’re not a professional, so a rural outdoor area, conference room, or basement will do.
+Since that would be overkill for what we're disucssing, a rural outdoor area, conference room, or basement will do.
 These places will help mitigate outside signals that can interfere with your experiments.

-Antenna (Required) - Performing a radiated EMI test without a proper antenna is like getting a good night kiss from your dog, it doesn’t count.
-Which antenna you use will depend on which frequency range you’re operating in.
-You’ll want to be able to measure frequencies up to the third harmonic of your operating frequency, so choose your antenna accordingly.
+Antenna (Required) - Performing a radiated EMI test without a proper antenna limits or voids the rest of this process.
+Which antenna you use will depend on which frequency range you’re operating in and the spectrum analyzer it connects to.
+You’ll want to measure frequencies up to the third harmonic of your operating frequency, so choose your antenna accordingly.

-Spectrum (Required) - This is what analyzes the signals coming in from your antenna.
-It can also be fairly expensive, the Tektronix RSA306B will cost you close to $4,000.
-This machine is one of the key components for pre-compliance though, so it’s worth dropping a few dollars on.
+Spectrum Analyzer (Required) - This is what analyzes the signals coming in from your antenna.
+It can also be fairly expensive--the Tektronix RSA306B will cost you close to $4,000.
+A spectrum analyzer is one of the key components for pre-compliance, so it’s worth dropping a few dollars on.

-Software (Required) - In order to interpret the data coming out of the spectrum you’ll need a computer program.
-I would recommend buying a spectrum that either comes with software or is compatible with free software.
+Software (Required) - To interpret the data coming from the spectrum analyzer, you’ll need the right software.
+I would recommend buying a spectrum analyzer that either comes with software or is compatible with free software.

 Semi-Anechoic Chamber (Optional) - You can also buy other things like a small semi-anechoic chamber.
 If you need something like this, you’re going to need a bigger budget.
 You also might think about farming out your pre-compliance testing to a lab or renting equipment.

-You might think pre-compliance testing is a joke, but hell hath no fury like the FCC.
-Avoid the pain of rejection and extra expenses by checking what kind of vibes you’re putting out before the final test.
-In order to assess your radiated emission test you’ll need some specialized equipment.
-That paraphernalia will eventually pay itself off if you use it correctly.
-You’ll then need to do a bit of research on the art of EMC testing if you’re going to woo those regulatory agencies.
+You might think pre-compliance testing is a joke, but the FCC disagrees.
+Avoid the pain of rejection and extra expenses by EMC testing the vibes you’re putting out before the final test.
+The equipment needed will pay for itself if used correctly.

 Have more questions about EMI design?
-Call an expert at Altium.
+Call an expert at Altium Designer.